Learning to play guitar is more popular now than ever.

 You can start by playing these easy beginner guitar songs online and then move on to more complicated tunes.
 It may take a few tries to get the basics of a song down.
 Just stick with it and listen to the instructor!

-What’s more, once you have mastered a few beginner guitar songs you can start to play with other musicians and you can even play for an audience.
+What’s more, once you have mastered a few beginner guitar songs, you can play with other musicians and even play for an audience.

 If you want to self-teach guitar (it’s possible!), having an app like Guitar Tricks by your side is a great way to ensure you stay motivated and inspired to play whenever you can.
-This is an important step for any beginner.
-You’ll become a better guitarist the sooner you begin to actively play and listen to other musicians.
+This is an essential step for any beginner.
+You’ll become a better guitarist the sooner you begin to play and listen to other musicians actively.

 SEE ALSO: Learn Guitar With Apps: The 11 Best Ones To Use Today